yulluone/y.u.l.l.u/content/services.md

 ---

 <small>
-  Identifying the scope and create a roadmap for the project development and implementation.
 Its essential to me that this process is smooth and painless.

-    - <strong>Project Planning</strong>
-    - <strong>Constant Communication</strong>
-    - <strong>100% Transparency</strong>
+    - <strong>Identify the scope</strong>
+    - <strong>Create a development roadmap</strong>
+    - <strong>Outline an implentation plan/strong>

 </small>